VictorMuv/Kinyarwanda_model_repo/README.md

-# Modeling the Runyarwanda language
+# Modeling the Runyarwanda language!

 Known as Kinyarwanda, this bantu language is one of the richest language linguistically speaking.
 However; like most African languages, Runyarwanda has gone through alot of changes and has adopted or borrowed words from other languages.